How high-density seating makes a difference

 Passenger numbers are increasing faster than airports can expand to accommodate them, challenging the industry to find solutions that work.
 As passenger capacity becomes a key issue, space-saving designs begin to solve seating shortfalls, often boosting passenger satisfaction in surprising ways.

-As airports maximise passenger capacity, space for human traffic is shrinking.
-Terminal architects and retail developers direct travellers along paths through commercials zones, while relying on F&B venues to provide seating for all.
+As airports maximize passenger capacity, space for human traffic is shrinking.
+Terminal architects and retail developers direct travelers along paths through commercial zones, while relying on F&B venues to provide seating for all.
 Bigger commercial areas leave less space for terminal seating, with few departure gates providing the required number of seats for passengers boarding a fully-booked flight.
-Seating shortfalls often impact on passenger satisfaction surveys, producing lower ratings than areas with higher ratios of seats.
+Seating shortfalls often impact passenger satisfaction surveys, producing lower ratings than areas with higher ratios of seats.

 Designers and architects working in the air travel sector face the challenge of directing pedestrian traffic through the terminal while finding unobtrusive ways to direct the flow.
 ‘Finding the right balance of seating density to floor space is important,’ Berhin says, ‘but you also need to consider the revenue generated by encouraging passengers to spend time in commercial areas.

 Regaining the square footage lost to conventional seating systems frees up floor space for queuing at gates and makes room for the additional seating needed in commercial areas.
 On top of that, seamless designs increase the number of seats in the terminal overall, so it’s a win/win situation for everyone.’